Home Heating Credit Information

 - You resided in Michigan for any amount of time in the year of claim.
 You will need to prorate the standard allowance for the time you resided in Michigan if it is less than 12 months.

-- You are claiming heat costs for your Michigan home, not a vacation home or a commercial account.
+- You claimed heat costs for your Michigan home, not a vacation home or a commercial account.

-- Your total household resources level is within the limits for this credit found in Table A.
+- Your total household resources level was within the limits for this credit found in Table A.

 The alternate credit uses heating costs to compute a home heating credit.
-Add the amounts you were billed for heat from November 1, 2014 through October 31, 2015 (see instructions for line 11 below).
-If you buy bulk fuel (oil, coal, wood, or bottled gas), add your receipts to get your total heating cost.
+Add the amounts you were billed for heat from November 1, 2020 through October 31, 2021.
+If you purchased bulk fuel (oil, coal, wood, or bottled gas), add your receipts to get your total heating cost.
 Treasury may request receipts to verify your heating costs.
 You may claim heating costs on your Michigan homestead only.
 You may not claim heating costs on a vacation home or a home outside of Michigan.

 You are NOT eligible to calculate the credit using the Alternate method if: